Manju1043/Digital_Food_Order_Menu/README.md

 Step 2: Enter 3 or 4 or 5 depending on which food course you want to order from.

-Step 3: Enter how many foood items you want to order from the respective food course.
+Step 3: Enter how many food items you want to order from the respective food course.

 Step 4: Enter the item number specified for the respective food you want to order.